Bikas Chakrabarti

 Bikas Kanta Chakrabarti (born 14 December 1952 in Kolkata (erstwhile Calcutta) is an Indian physicist.
-At present he is INSA Scientist (Physics) at the Saha Institute of Nuclear Physics & visiting professor (Economics) at the Indian Statistical Institute, Kolkata, India.
+At present he is Visiting Professor of Economics at the Indian Statistical Institute, Kolkata, India.

 Biography

 Chakrabarti received his Ph.D. degree from Calcutta University in 1979.
 Following post-doctoral work at the University of Oxford and the University of Cologne, he joined the faculty of Saha Institute of Nuclear Physics (SINP) in 1983.
 He is S. S. Bhatnagar Prize awardee (1997) and former J. C. Bose National Fellow (2011-2020).
 He is a former director of SINP.
-At present he is INSA Scientist at SINP (2021-) and also Honorary Visiting Professor of economics (2007-) at the Indian Statistical Institute.
+At present he is Honorary Visiting Professor of economics (2007-) at the Indian Statistical Institute.
 Emeritus Professor of SINP and of S.N.
 Bose National Centre for Basic Sciences.
+He was INSA Scientist (physics) at SINP (2021-2025).
 Much of Chakrabarti's research has centered around statistical condensed matter physics (including Quantum annealing; see also Timeline of quantum computing) and applications to social sciences (see e.g., Econophysics).

+He was the supervisor of Anirban Chakraborti.